-As we celebrate out 46th year as an institution of higher learning in the dynamic Silicon Valley, California, I welcome you to Sofia University as your educational partner.
+As we celebrate out 47th year as an institution of higher learning, we welcome you to join us at either of our two campuses, in Palo Alto (Silicon Valley), or the exciting newly activated campus in Costa Mesa (near Los Angeles).
 Accredited by WASC Senior College and University Commission, Sofia University is a unique institution of higher learning founded on the principles of humanistic and transpersonal psychology.